The Foundation for Independent Living offers personalized Independent Life Skills Training, Coaching and Support:

 COMPONENT II (NEW!)

-Offered to adults with learning disabilities whom are fully capable of living outside of The Foundation for Independent Living’s main residences, however, still need mild structure and support.
-This component is the ideal transition for higher functioning individuals whom are fully capable of caring for themselves independently, but struggle mastering daily living skills.
+Offered to adults with cognitive exceptionalities whom are fully capable of living outside of The Foundation for Independent Living’s main residences, however, still needs mild structure and support in their lives.
+This component is the perfect transition for higher functioning individuals whom are fully capable of caring for themselves independently, but struggle mastering daily living skills.
+Whether you are a college student, or simply someone who has completed transitional programs and are ready to start “real life”; Component II is the ideal home for them.

-(Minimum requirement of two (2) trainings must be selected.)
+(Minimum requirement of two (2) Daily Living Skill Trainings must be selected from the list of services above.)

 WHY YOUR LEARNING DISABLED YOUNG ADULT SHOULD BE A PART OF THE FOUNDATION FOR INDEPENDENT LIVING PROGRAM –